-At times I wonder if we've lost the dearness of our freedom.
+Have we lost the dearness of our freedom?
 In his book, Living Above The Level Of Mediocrity, Charles Swindoll writes:

 Did you know that of the fifty-six courageous men who signed that original document in Philadelphia, many did not survive the war that followed?
 Five were captured by the British and tortured before they died.
 Nine others died in the Revolutionary War, either from its hardships or its bullets.
 Twelve had their homes sacked, looted, burned, or occupied by the enemy.
 Two lost their sons in battle.
 One had two sons captured.
 Yes, the price of freedom was high indeed for those men.
 But deciding to be free, to think and live independently, to soar above the masses is always a costly decision.